 Offers for people with learning difficulties

-For people with learning difficulties, we offer texts in Simple language in some exhibitions.
+For people with learning difficulties, we offer introductory texts in Simple language in the exhibitions.
 The aim of Simple language is to be very understandable and follows a clear set of rules.
 Texts in Simple Language are checked for understandability by the target group before publication

 The visit for people with special needs and wheelchair

 The entrance to the museum is located on Prinzregenstraße and is accessible via a ramp.
 The ramp is 100 metres from the Königinstraße bus stop.